LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 **Description:**

-Executes actions when a player is transferred into this faction (e.g., by an admin or scripted transfer).
-The previous faction is provided so you can perform cleanup or messaging.
+Executes after a player has been moved into this faction (whether by an admin or scripted transfer).
+The previous faction index is provided so you can clean up state or notify the player.

 **Parameters:**